grynmoor/panprom-wiki/content/EP0/CHARACTERS/ELEVEN.md

 i love her goofy little antennae

-even tho shes as close as factory default as the coronet could make her, there's still some stuff that the coronet had to explicitly pick out for her like her appearance. its an unused shell model. coronet just picked the one that was the least flashy looking she doesnt start off with the twintails, she gets instanced w/o them like her whole purpose was to not be good at the viewership game so she'd fail her first debut match and coronet could quietly guide her along in the lower sectors to do her job of deallocating the warshells but that failed ofc now she's just an idolshell with task manager privileges who could theoretically deallocate everyone if she ever becomes aware of the fact that she can just. erase ppl w/ her reson crucible
+even tho shes as close as factory default as the coronet could make her, there's still some stuff that the coronet had to explicitly pick out for her

+like her appearance. its an unused shell model. coronet just picked the one that was the least flashy looking

+she doesnt start off with the twintails, she gets instanced w/o them

+like her whole purpose was to not be good at the viewership game so she'd fail her first debut match and coronet could quietly guide her along in the lower sectors

+to do her job of deallocating the warshells... but that failed ofc

+now she's just an idolshell with task manager privileges who could theoretically deallocate everyone if she ever becomes aware of the fact that she can just. erase ppl w/ her reson crucible

 i don't remember if i had specific design stuff in mind for her previously but i like her design enough to just iterate off it she actually kind of looks like a navshell, which i like